Darren-Lim-School-Project/ICT2x01/README.md

 ![InkedCFGWhitelistController](https://user-images.githubusercontent.com/28041652/144818985-6256bccd-b239-4480-b09b-501bdfd76fcf.jpg)

 ## Test Cases:
 After calculating the Cyclomatic Complexity, the following tests were used in the test suite for testing `WhitelistController`.
-The test suite can be found in both `WhiteboxTesting` and `master` branch and is located at `tests/WhitelistTest.php` from the repo root directory.
+The test suite can be found in `master` branch and is located at `tests/WhitelistTest.php` from the repo root directory.

 ```php
 <?php